Photographic History of Table Mountain

 Montezuma facility no longer could be used effectively.
 On top of

-that serious problem, the Harqua Hala
+that serious problem, the Harquahala

 station suffered severe problems due to the yearly summer monsoon

-activity that came up from the Gulf
+activity that came from the Gulf of

-of Mexico in the form of thunderstorms.
+Mexico in the form of thunderstorms.
 Abbot and the SAO

-researchers were continuely looking for some
+researchers were continually looking for some

 additional sites in the southwest United States.
 One was Clark